jupyterhub/jupyterhub/docs/source/reference/config-sudo.md

 Test that the new user doesn't need to enter a password to run the sudospawner command.

-This should prompt for your password to switch to rhea, but _not_ prompt for any password for the second switch.
+This should prompt for your password to switch to `rhea`, but _not_ prompt for any password for the second switch.
 It should show some help output about logging options: